tetrateio/lula/docs/reference/domains/api-domain.md

   api-spec:
     # options (optional): Options specified at this level will apply to all requests except those with an embedded options block.
     options:
-      # timeout (optional): configures the request timeout.
+      # timeout (optional, default 30s): configures the request timeout.
 The default timeout is 30 seconds (30s).
 The timeout string is a number followed by a unit suffix (ms, s, m, h, d), such as 30s or 1m.
       timeout: 30s
       # proxy (optional): Specifies a proxy server for all requests.
       proxy: "https://my.proxy"